Slathering your body with a goopy white chemical concoction may not be the only way to protect your skin from the damaging effects of a sunburn.

 Eat With the Seasons

 Do you notice a pattern in these foods?
-Most are foods that are at peak ripeness during the summer months, or typically grow in tropical equatorial areas that receive massive amounts on sun exposure.
+Most are foods that are at peak ripeness during the warmer months, or typically grow in tropical equatorial areas that receive massive amounts on sun exposure.

 Is this coincidence?
 Or God’s infinite intelligence at work?